The Cavender-Farris-Neyman Model with a Molecular Clock

 \begin{prop} Let $[\P]$ be a vertex of $R_T$ with associated top-set $V$.
 Let $a,b,c,d,e$ and $f$ be as in tree $T$ in Figure \ref{fig:NNI}. \begin{enumerate}[label=(\roman*)] \item If $b,c \not\in V$, then $[\P]$ is maintaining. \item If $b \in V$, then $[\P]$ is maintaining if and only if $d$ is not blocked in $V$. \item If $c \in V$, then $[\P]$ is maintaining if and only if $f$ is not blocked in $V$. \end{enumerate} \end{prop}

 \begin{proof} To prove (i), let $b,c \not\in V$.
-Since $b,c, \not\in V$, and since all paths in $\P$ are disjoint, there can be at most one $P \in \P$ that is not contained entirely in the $d$-, $e$- or $f$-subtrees, or in $T$ without the $b$-subtree.
-If no such $P$ exists, then $\P$ is still a collection of paths that realizes $V$ in $T'$, as needed.
-If such a $P \in \P$ does exist, then we can modify it to be a path $P'$ in $T'$ as follows.
+Then since all paths in $\P$ are disjoint, there can be at most one $P \in \P$ that is not contained entirely in the $d$-, $e$- or $f$-subtrees, or in $T$ without the $b$-subtree.
+If no such $P$ exists, then $\P$ is still a path system that realizes $V$ in $T'$, as needed.
+In particular, if $b$ is the root of $T$, then no such path can exist since in this case, every path is contained in the $b$-subtree.
+Now suppose that such a $P \in \P$ does exist.
+Then it must be the case that $b$ is the direct descendent of some node $a$.
+We can modify P to be a path $P'$ in $T'$ as follows.